TheGuyInTheShell/fastapi-template/README.md

 `uvicorn app.main:app --reload`

-To start the frontend development server with hot-reloading, run:
+To start tailwind compilation, run:

-`npm run dev`
+`nodemon`

-This command utilizes Nodemon to watch for changes in your frontend files and automatically restarts the server.
+This command utilizes Nodemon to watch for changes in your frontend files and automatically rebuild the css.

 ### Building for Production

-To build the frontend assets for production, run:

-`npm run build`

 Then, serve your FastAPI application with Uvicorn in production mode: